MEDICATION: Depot & Perimenopause

 Case Study: A 45-Year-Old Woman on Depot Provera

-Jane is 45 and has been using Depot medroxyprogesterone acetate (Depo-Provera) for contraception for the past three years.
+Background: Jane is 45yo and has been using Depot medroxyprogesterone acetate (Depo-Provera) for contraception for the past thirteen years.
 She loves the simplicity of a three-monthly injection and has appreciated the way it controlled her heavy, unpredictable bleeding.
 For the most part, she has felt well.

 New Concerns: